Ukraine jets pound rebels after deadly missile attack

 The United States and the European Union have brought in limited sanctions against Russian businesses amid Ukrainian allegations that Moscow has fanned the conflict and turned a blind eye to military equipment and Russian fighters crossing the border.

-On Saturday, the EU targeted 11 Ukrainian separatist leaders with travel bans and asset freezes, swerving away from fresh sanctions on Russian business to avoid antagonizing its main energy supplier.
-[ID:nL6N0PN06J]
+On Saturday, the EU targeted 11 Ukrainian separatist leaders with travel bans and asset freezes, swerving away from fresh sanctions on Russian business to avoid antagonising its main energy supplier.

 Rebel fighters said Ukrainian fighter planes had also carried out air strikes on Saturday in the eastern town of Horlivka.
 "There were a series of powerful explosions.
 Details are being clarified," a separatist representative, Konstantin Knyrik, was quoted as saying by Russia's Interfax news agency.